+where $\phi\colon \mathbb{N} \to (0, \infty)$ is a positive function.
+They established a zero-one law for the Lebesgue measure of $F(\phi)$.
+In the case where $F(\phi)$ has zero Lebesgue measure, its Hausdorff dimension was subsequently studied by Good \cite{Good}, {\L}uczak \cite{Luczak}, and Wang--Wu \cite{Wang}.

 When $F(\phi)$ has full Lebesgue measure, it follows that for almost every $x\in [0,1)$, there exists a subsequence of the partial quotients of $x$ that tends to infinity at the rate of $\phi(n)$.
-In general, for almost all $x\in (0,1)$, the Ces\` ao mean of the partial quotients of $x$ tend to infinity; that is, there exists no finite law of large number,
+In general, for Lebesgue almost all $x\in [0,1)$, the Ces\`aro mean of the partial quotients of $x$ diverges to infinity.
+That is, there no finite law of large numbers holds:

-Moreover, Philipp \cite{Philipp} showed that no suitable normalizer can replace the denominator $n$ in such a way that the above limit becomes both positive and finite.

-Diamond and Vaaler \cite{Diamond} established a varian of this limit theorem: they proved that for $\mathcal{L}$-a.e. $x \in [0,1)$,

-A crucial part of the argument involves demonstrating that, for sufficiently large \( n \), the probability of having two large partial quotients among the first \( n \) terms is small.
-Specifically, this requires showing that the Lebesgue measure of is small.
-For the special case $\phi(n) = n(\log n)^c$ with $c > 1/2$, they showed that $\mathcal{L}(E(\phi)) = 0$.
-In general, Tan et al. \cite{TTW} established a zero-one law for $\mathcal{L}(E(\phi))$, i.e.,